hargup/contractx/notes.md

     invested that in Mutual Funds for 40% gain, then you have to prove that you certainly would have invested that money in mutual funds.

-## Example:
+## Examples:

 * I and a seller had a deal where I promised to pay $500 for a desk and the dealer promised to deliver the desk.

 Case 1: He delivers the desk and I don't pay.
-He sues and he can ask for damages of $500 as that was deal, he cannot claim that the desk was worth $750, or I cannot claim that the desk was worth $250
+He sues and he can ask for damages of $500 as that was deal, he would have got only $500 if I kept my promise, he cannot claim that the desk was worth $750, or I cannot claim that the desk was worth $250.

 Case 2: I paid but he doesn't deliver.
-If the desk the worth $750 and I can prove it, then I can ask for $750 for damages.
+If the desk the worth $750 and I can prove it, then I can ask for $750 for damages because I would have got a $750 worth desk if the seller had kept his promise.

-(There is an assmetry here, the seller always gets $500 but the buyer can get more)

 * Me and the seller had a deal for a desk for $500, I promised to send him a cheque and he promissed to deliver the desk when he gets it.
 I never give him the cheque:

-Case 1: He sues me for $500, gets the money and deliver the desk Case 2: Because he had to hold the desk for me and then the business goes down and he had to sell it for $250 to someone, he can sue me for $250 Case 3: He sells the desk for $750 to someone, he cannot sue me for anything, because in that case he'll have to deliver the desk to me.
+Case 1: He sues me for $500, gets the money and deliver the desk to me.

+Case 2: Because he had to hold the desk for me and then the business went down and he had to sell it for $250 to someone, he can sue me for $250 as lost profit assuming I had kept my promise.
-* John Wonder had a deal with Groves that he'll use his land for a certain
-* period of time and will pay him $105K and will return the land in a good condition.
-He paid the amount, used the land but didn't fix it.
-Now two way to calculate damages: Fixing the land will increase its value only by $13K Fixing the land will cost $60K

-* Similar case: PP family leased out there land to a coal company, the promise was that a certain amount of money, they'll return the land in fixed condition
-    Fixing the land will increase its value only by $300 Fixing the land will cost $2500

-* The value on the market might be way less than what it is worth to me.

-Mr. X had a exhibition of his invention to generate interest about it in the market, he hired a shiping company to deliver his intevention to the place by a particular date, but they were too late.

-"We have no way to know wether your invention would have been successful or not, we have no way to know that, We'll compensate you for the money you spent to get that chance of success, i.e., the money you spent on hotel, flight tickets, your time and your assistant's time"

-(Stray thought: THere are so many "inefficiencies in Indian system because it is soo hard to enforce a contract or seek damages")

-## Cases

-Groves v.
-John Wonder

-Lumley v.
-Gye
+Case 3: He sells the desk for $750 to someone, he cannot sue me for anything, because in that case he'll have to deliver the desk to me.

-Hector Martinez Co. v.
+## Hector Martinez Co. v.
 Southern Pacific Transport

-## Question

-Penalties v.
-Damages?
+Mr. X had a exhibition of his invention to generate interest about it in the market, he hired a shiping company to deliver his intevention and the company promised to deliver the invention to the display place by a particular date, but they were too late.
+Mr. X had spent a quite a lot of money in travel, hotel booking and preperations, but he couldn't display his invention because the delay by the shipping company.
+He sued.

+How much damages should he get?

+It is diffcult to conclude what would have happened if the shipping company had kept its promise, his invention might have generated a lot of interest, it might not have, but the court comepensated him for the money he spent to get that chance of success, i.e., the money he spent on hotel, flight tickets, his time and his assistant's time"

 ## Non-Compete Clause and Specific Performance

-Case: Lumley hired Johana Wagner to sing at his Opera house, Gye came in offered Wagner more money and convinced her to sing at HIS Opera house.
+Case: Lumley hired Johana Wagner to sing at his Opera house, Gye came in offered Wagner more money and convinced her to sing at his Opera house.
 Lumley sued, the argument was that Wagner was someone unique and damages cannot fix that, also he'll loose a lot in competition.
-The court didn't force Wagner to perform at the Opera but it forbade Wagner from performing anywhere in London for a season.
+The court didn't force Wagner to perform at the Opera but it forbade Wagner from performing anywhere in London for a season so that Lumley doesn't loose from its competition.
 This is negative specific performance.

 Reasons for not forcing a specific performance in this case:
-* It is complicated (lot of oversight needed)
+* It is complicated (lot of oversight needed to make sure Wagner performs well)
 * Great intrusion on personal liberty of person
 * Might be unconstitutional in some countries